Alexa Knierim: 2021–2022 season: Beijing Olympics and World Champions

-In March, Knierim/Frazier competed at the 2022 World Championships in Montpellier, France.
+In March, Knierim/Frazier won the gold medal at the 2022 World Championships in Montpellier, France.
 Russian skaters were banned from competing by the International Skating Union due to their country's invasion of Ukraine, and the Chinese Skating Association also did not send athletes to compete.
-As those countries’ athletes comprised the entirety of the top five pairs at the Olympics, this had a big impact on the field for Worlds, and Knierim/Frazier entered the event as medal favorites.
-After skating strongly in both the short program and the free skate, the pair won their first world title by a 22 point margin with a personal best score of 221.09.
+As those countries' athletes comprised the entirety of the top five pairs at the Olympics, this had a big impact on the field for Worlds, and Knierim/Frazier entered the event as medal favorites.
+After skating strongly in both the short program and the free skate, the pair won their first world title by a 22-point margin with a personal best score of 221.09.
 They won the short program with a personal best score of 76.88.
 They won the free skate with another new personal best of 144.21.
 All of their scores set new records for the highest scores ever achieved by a U.S. pair internationally.
 Knierim/Frazier became the first American World champions in pairs since Babilonia/Gardner in 1979.
-Frazier said, "we couldn't have asked for a better ending of the season."
+Frazier said, "We couldn't have asked for a better ending of the season."